evercam/ex_nvr/docker/README.md

 ## Quick deploy

 We provide a script to quickly deploy `ex_nvr` using `docker compose`.
-It'll try to install `docker` if it's not installed on the target machine.
+It'll try to install `docker` if it's not installed on the target machine (currently only `ubuntu` is supported).

-Before running the script, make sure that a `cert` folder with `certificate.key` and `certificate.crt` files exists in the folder where you'll run the following command
+Before running the script, make sure that a `cert` folder with `certificate.key` and `certificate.crt` files exists in the folder where you'll run the following command (For `Evercam` we already have certificates on `zoho vault`).

 ```bash
 bash <(wget -qO- https://evercam-public-assets.s3.eu-west-1.amazonaws.com/ex_nvr/docker-deploy.sh)